jqueiroz/lojban.io/README.md

 I have a few ideas on this subject already, so if you are interested, please let me know and we can work closely on the design.
 I can also help integrate with our exercise scripts, to allow real-time preview of exercises being created, and expose APIs for validating solutions if needed.

+### Adding support for alternative ortographies

+It would be nice to have a user-specific setting for switching all Lojban content to an alternative ortography, such as [la zbalermorna](https://jackhumbert.github.io/zbalermorna/write-up/) or [la krulermorna](http://lojban.pw/articles/krulermorna/).

 ### Building something on top of our APIs